kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 - Optional: set `HEALTHCHECK_PORT` to expose a simple JSON readiness endpoint (returns {status:"ok"})
 - Note: If the orchestrator sends Ctrl+C (SIGINT) or uses a kill command to stop the server, the wrapper converts this to exit code 0.
 This is expected and not a build failure.

+Non-interactive/low-memory defaults are in `.env.development.local` (committed).
+You can override locally if needed.

 Open http://localhost:3000 to view it in your browser.

 Public files: